zjw6673/UCAS-COD-LAB/journal.md

         but since pcnext depends on snpc, thus snpc must be updated before IF arrives all ways involves modifying a reg to make it update after WB,ST and before IF. so just adopt the most natural one, which is the first one

+3. NO, should update pcbefore IF state arrives, or the delay could be fatal on an fpga!

+# custom cpu design (RISCV)

+1. convert func3 to one-hot encoding
+2. pc update sequence: (PC port connects to nextPc)
+- during ID, generate snpc and bnpc according to pcReg and inst
+- after EX, update nextPc (choose between snpc and bnpc according to aluOut and decode value)
+- after IW, update pcReg to nextPc